manojge/bitsofbeing/packets/understanding-c-compilation-preprocessing.md

 ## What’s Next

 The next article will walk through the **compilation** and **linking** stages, showing how this expanded source is transformed into assembly and ultimately into an executable binary.

+## References

+1. Jon Erickson, *Hacking: The Art of Exploitation*, 2nd Edition, No Starch Press, 2008.
+   - Inspiration for understanding low-level machine execution and the “under the hood” approach to programming.

+2. GitHub Copilot
+   - Used to assist in refining grammar, sentence structure, and readability of this article.